Protecting Classifiers From Attacks: Protecting classifiers from attacks

+To sum up, by promoting $p(x|\beta) \approx p(x'|\beta)$ during training, we learn a robust model for which starting in either $x$ or $x'$, it does not matter whether we use $p(x'|x)$ or $p(x|x')$ as we arrive at the same distribution, being much simpler to sample from $p(x'|x)$ than from $p(x|x')$, as explained below.
+We emphasize that (\ref{KKD}) is more than just a mash-up of AT, ALP, and our new regularizer, with certain computational advantages.
+In addition, (\ref{KKD}) can be seen as an augmented model likelihood, in which we expand the original model likelihood $p(y|x, \beta)$ with extra regularizers to improve adversarial robustness.

+The next paragraphs apply the ARA methodology to add a layer of uncertainty over the previous terms with two objectives: i) enabling departure from the above mentioned standard CK assumptions typical in AC; and ii) enhancing robustness and preventing overfitting.
+Indeed, based on ARA, we acknowledge the two sources of uncertainty that motivated our interest in AC and bring in further realism to the proposed analysis: the defender lacks full knowledge about the specific attack employed by her adversary and the latter usually does not have full knowledge of the model he desires to attack.

-Instead of performing an optimization to arrive at a single point, we replace SGD with an SG-MCMC sampler such as SGLD \citep{welling2011bayesian} to sample from regions with high adversarial loss, proportional to $\exp \lbrace - \log p(y|x,\beta) \rbrace$.
-This leads to iterates $ x_{t+1} = x_t -\epsilon_t\, \mbox{sign} \nabla_x \log p(y|x_t,\beta) + \xi_t $ for $\xi_t \sim \mathcal{N}(0, 2\epsilon_t)$ and $t=1,\ldots,T$, where $\epsilon_t$ are step sizes that decay to zero following the \cite{robbins1951stochastic} conditions.
-We also consider uncertainty over the hyperparameters $\epsilon$ (from a Gamma distribution, or better a re-scaled Beta, since too high or too low learning rates are futile) and the number of iterations $T$ (from a Poisson).
-In addition, we can consider mixtures of different attacks, for instance by sampling a Bernoulli random variable and then choosing the gradient corresponding to either FGSM or another attack as in Carlini and Wagner's.
-Algorithm \ref{alg:large_attack} generates adversarial perturbations that take into account the uncertainty we have over the attacker's model.
+To address the first source, instead of performing an optimization to arrive at a single point as in e.g.\ (\ref{monday1}), we replace SGD with an SG-MCMC sampler such as stochastic gradient Langevin dynamics (SGLD) \citep{welling2011bayesian} to sample from regions with high adversarial loss, thus being proportional to $\exp \lbrace - \log p(y|x,\beta) \rbrace$.
+This leads to iterations

+with $\xi_t \sim \mathcal{N}(0, 2\epsilon_t)$ and $t=1,\ldots,T$, where $\epsilon_t$ are step sizes that decay to zero following the usual \cite{robbins1951stochastic} convergence conditions.
+We also consider uncertainty over the hyperparameters $\epsilon_t$ (from a Gamma distribution, or better a re-scaled Beta, since too high or too low learning rates are futile) and the number $T$ of iterations (from a Poisson).
+In addition, we can consider mixtures of attacks, for instance by sampling a Bernoulli random variable and, then, choosing the gradient corresponding to either FGSM or another attack from those in Section 2.2.
+Algorithm \ref{alg:large_attack} generates $K$ adversarial examples that take into account the uncertainty over the attacker's model and are amenable to large-scale settings.
-\paragraph{Attacker uncertainty over the defender model $p(y|x,\beta)$.} Since the attacker may not know the actual $p (y|x,\beta)$, our model for his behaviour will take into account our uncertainty over $\beta$.

-A first possibility is to consider an augmented model $p(y|x, \beta, \gamma)$ with $\gamma \sim \mathcal{B}ernoulli(p)$; then, if $\gamma = 0$, $p(y|x, \beta, 0)$ may be given by a logistic regression, whereas if $\gamma = 1$, $p(y|x,\beta ,1)$ is a neural network, for example.
-This would reflect the lack of information that the attacker has over the current architecture he is targeting.
-The case can be straightforwardly implemented using an ensemble model \cite{hastie2009ensemble}, performing simulated attacks over it.